abach42/design-pattern-cheat-sheet/README.md

 #### Client Code example

-Visitor methods in this example are divied by override of different element types.
+Visitor methods in this example are divided by override of different element types.
 Element-visitation methods named by their certain element is possible, too.

 ```java